 Don’t try to do everything your non-split grade partners are doing.
 If they are doing something special, ask if your students can take part.
 Do not expect your grade level partners to accept all these extra students – offer to help prep the lesson/experience or return the favour in some way.

-You can’t do it all – cover the key curriculum expectations.
-When teaching a split grade you cannot cover every single curriculum expectation.
+You can’t do it all – cover only the key curriculum expectations.
+When teaching split grade classes, you cannot cover every single curriculum expectation.
 Look ahead to make sure you cover the foundational skills that are needed for the next year.
 This is especially important in Math as the curriculum builds on the previous year.
 If you are using the Ontario curriculum, it outlines the big ideas in the Overall Expectations section.

 If you need help in this area, read this blog post Setting Boundaries By Saying No.

 Ask For Help

 Depending on how long you have been teaching, asking for help might seem like a daunting task, but it is important that you try – especially when teaching split grade classes.

 Get to know your support staff very well – librarians, special education teachers, ESL teachers, coaches, vice-principals, etc. Ask them to help with some lessons, especially with supervising inquiry.